📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Results and Impact The aim of the CfC newsletter is to share details of our work in an accessible way and drive audiences to the website where they can find further information on CfC research, opportunities for engagement, recruitment opportunities and publications.

 Between May 2022 and February 2023 there have been 5 editions of the newsletter issued.
-There are 629 subscribers to the newsletter.
+There are over 700 subscribers as of March 2025 to the newsletter.
 Engagement with the newsletter is monitored by 'clicks' (every time a link is opened from the newsletter).

 January 2022: 1,143 'clicks; May 2022: 109; October 2022: 330; December 2022: 365; February 2023: Data not yet collected.